gkioxari/aims2020_visualrecognition/TEST1.md

   3. The depth ordering of the predicted object and the object in the image

 ## Question 11
-In [FCN](fcn), the final output of predicted the semantic masks has the same resolution as the image input
+In [FCN][fcn], the final output of predicted the semantic masks has the same resolution as the image input
   1. True
   2. False

 ## Question 12
-In [FCN](fcn)s, the Deconvolution layer (or Transpose Convolution) with stride `s` results in an output of resolution
+In [FCN][fcn]s, the Deconvolution layer (or Transpose Convolution) with stride `s` results in an output of resolution
   1. `s` times the one of the input
   2. `1/s` times the one of the input
   3. `+s` of the input resolution